Field properties per dataset

 To include an existing field in a dataset, do the following:

-1.Right-click the desired dataset of a database in the Application browser tree view and select Include field in the pop-up menu.
+1.Right-click the desired dataset of a database table in the Application browser tree view and select Include field in the pop-up menu.

 Include field in dataset 1